-A netback formula references a reliable natural gas price marker (such as a hub price, a reliable published price, or a portfolio evaluation) and then deducts certain costs and allows for a margin.
+A netback formula references a reliable natural gas price marker (such as a hub price, a reliable published price or a portfolio evaluation) and then deducts certain costs and allows for a margin.
 For example, gas sold to the US gas market has been sold at a price tied to US traded gas prices – such as Henry Hub – thereby ensuring that the price remains aligned with the conditions under which the gas can be sold into the downstream market.

 Historically, however, this option was not available in many gas markets.
 When European and Asian importers began contracting for natural gas supplies, there were no developed natural gas markets in their countries.
-The importers – the buyers (typically government-owned monopolists) – were creating demand downstream by importing gas and selling it to consumers in competition not with other natural gas (because they were the monopolist gas companies and there was no gas-to-gas competition) but, rather, with other competing fuel products – primarily oil products.
+The importers – the buyers (typically government-owned monopolists) – were creating demand downstream by importing gas and selling it to consumers in competition not with other natural gas (because they were the monopolist gas companies and there was no gas-to-gas competition) but, rather, with other competing fuel products – primarily oil products and coal.

 To gain market share, therefore, gas needed to be priced at a discount to those competing fuels.
 Prices for gas were commonly defined by the government on the basis of supply costs – that is, the price that the buyers paid the sellers under long-term contracts.
 As a result, there was no independent gas price reference in the destination market.
 When the buyer and the seller were at the negotiation table discussing what price the buyer would pay to the seller during the life of the contract, they could not simply put into the price formula a gas price reference; there was none.
 Instead, they often included a reference to the price of competing oil products.
 In this monopolist market, displacement of oil and other competing fuels would allow the monopolist to sell the gas downstream.

 To establish this proxy pricing, buyers and sellers often agreed to a contract price with two fundamental components: first, a fixed base value referred to as ‘P0’; and second, an indexation component tied to the evolution of oil-derived products.
-This latter component, called an ‘escalator clause’, is a multiplier to the base value that allows the contract price to fluctuate during the term of the contract in accordance with the price movement of the oil products.
+This latter component, called an escalator clause, is a multiplier to the base value that allows the contract price to fluctuate during the term of the contract in accordance with the price movement of the oil products.

 Proxies, however, are necessarily imperfect.
 Commodity markets do not remain static, and there will be changes in the gas market that will not be reflected in, and therefore not captured by, the imperfect oil proxy in the price formula.